bragelyt/AIProg/README.md

 To achieve this two types of actor-critic models are implemented, one with a table critic and one with a neural network critic.

+Project 2 and 3 was done with a group [in this repo](https://github.com/NikZy/IT3105-AiProg)

 ---
 ## Learning rate